RingCentral-Pro-Services/ivrorchestrator-docs/docs/ivr/bulk-ivr-editing.md

 ## Bulk Edit Default Prompt Media

 Specific default media will not be shown for each IVR configuration when bulk editing but you may still edit this media during a bulk selection.
 When editing default media in bulk, you will be able to only select one specific media file for the entire selection.
-After editing, the choosen file will be shown until you sync and navigate away from the current bulk selection.
+After editing, the chosen file will be shown until you sync and navigate away from the current bulk selection.

 * Similar to individual IVR editing, each IVR in your bulk selection must have default media present before you can use this application to apply and sync scheduled media changes.